scc-usc/LEMMA-forecast/README.md

 - **Set Forecast Target Configurations**:
 In the 🎯 Target Parameters section: <br>
-	- **Training steps**: Time-steps on which LEMMA should run the "intermediate" forecasting models and learn from their mistakes.
+    - **Training window**: Select the start and end dates for model training.
+If left blank, LEMMA will automatically choose a robust default window based on your data and forecast horizon.
-	- **Forecasting steps**: Time-steps at which forecasts are desired.
-For prospective forecast, the forecastign step will be the last time step.
+    - **Forecast window**: Select the start and end dates for forecast generation.
+If left blank, LEMMA will use the last available data date as the last possible forecast origin.
-	- **weeks ahead (bins ahead)**: Number of bins (e.g., weeks) in the forecast horizon.
+    - **Weeks ahead (bins ahead)**: Number of bins (e.g., weeks) in the forecast horizon.
-	- **bin size**: Number of time-steps in one bin.
-For instance, the input file may have a daily time-series, but we may want forecast at weekly level.
-Then ```bin size = 7```.
+    - **Bin size**: Number of time-steps in one bin.
+For example, if your data is daily but you want weekly forecasts, set `bin size = 7`.

 - **Select Forecasting Models**:
-    The User can open the Sidebar and select the desired "intermediate" forecasting model from the list of available models.
+    The User can open the Sidebar and select the desired forecasting model.
+By default, Flatline is selected, but other models (such as ARIMA and SIkJalpha) are available.
 The app will display the selected model's hyperparameters and allow the user to adjust them as needed.
-For now, only the [SIkJalpha model](https://www.sciencedirect.com/science/article/pii/S1755436523000658) is provided.

 - **Generate Forecasts**:
     In the 📊 Forecast Results section: <br>
-    - Click the "💾 Save & Run Forecasts" button to to save the updated configuration and generate forecasts.
-(Known bug: Sometimes, an error is displayed which goes away on second click)
+    - Click the "💾 Save & Run Forecasts" button to save the updated configuration and generate forecasts.
     - A progress bar will display the status of the forecast generation.

 - **View and Analyze Results**: